Icinga/puppet-icinga2-legacy/README.md

 * `port`: needs to be a [number](https://docs.puppetlabs.com/puppet/latest/reference/lang_datatypes.html#numbers), not a quoted string
 * `cleanup`: If changed from the default value, needs to be given as a [hash](https://docs.puppetlabs.com/puppet/latest/reference/lang_datatypes.html#hashes) with the keys being the cleanup item names and the maximum age as a number (not a quoted string); default values are set to the default values shown in the [Cleanup Items section of the IdopgsqlConnection object documentation](http://docs.icinga.org/icinga2/latest/doc/module/icinga2/chapter/configuring-icinga2#objecttype-idopgsqlconnection)
-* `categories`: needs to be given as an [array](https://docs.puppetlabs.com/puppet/latest/reference/lang_datatypes.html#arrays) with [single-quoted strings](https://docs.puppetlabs.com/puppet/latest/reference/lang_datatypes.html#single-quoted-strings) as the elements; default values are set to the default values shown in the [Data Categories section of the IdopgsqlConnection object documentation](http://docs.icinga.org/icinga2/latest/doc/module/icinga2/chapter/configuring-icinga2#objecttype-idopgsqlconnection)

 All other parameters are given as [single-quoted strings](https://docs.puppetlabs.com/puppet/latest/reference/lang_datatypes.html#single-quoted-strings).